BBischof/mindAgents/README.md

 ## API Keys

 Set up your API keys in `~/.config/llm_keys/config.json` for the LLM providers you plan to use (OpenAI, Anthropic, Google).

+## License

+This project is licensed under the GNU General Public License version 3.
+See the [GPL-3.0 license](gpl-3.0.txt) for details.